clarkla2/PythonBasicsForDataScience/README.md

 Sorry I didn't listen and learn C back then.
 This one is for you.

 Thanks, Mom, for teaching me to use an IBM Selectric and to balance your checkbook.
 The first taught me the power of a machine.
-The latter set me up to recognize the beauty of a spreadsheet and a formula
+The latter set me up to recognize the beauty of a spreadsheet and a formula.
-.

 Thanks, Scott, for all the encouragment.
 Here we go!